iov-one/starnamed/doc/configuration.md

 <a name=".MsgUpdateFees"></a>

 ### MsgUpdateFees
-MsgUpdateFees is used to update the product fees required when interacting with the starname module.
+MsgUpdateFees is used to update the starname product fees in the starname module.

 | Field | Type | Label | Description |